 The purpose of this project is to design a system that combines the capabilities of neural networks and subsumption architectures to produce a more flexible and versatile hybrid system.
-In this paper I describe a set of basic library functions for the manipulation of subsumption architectures and neural networks, and their use in building a hybrid system, which is then evaluated against a test problem.
+In this paper I describe a set of basic library functions for the manipulation of subsumption architectures and neural networks, and their use in building a hybrid system, which is then evaluated on the test problem of simple character recognition, and compared to the performance of a simple single-network model.
 This project serves as a starting point for further investigations of the improvements that can be made by in AI models by using multiple approaches that cover each other's weak points.
 The results could be applied to almost any problem that requires high adaptability and dealing with 'fuzzy' input, such as character or speech recognition with multiple users or real-world robot navigation.